What is a “Social Enterprise?”

 What is unique about IIX?

 - PIONEER.
-IIX has recently launched its Impact Partners platform, Asia’s first private platform dedicated to connecting Social Enterprises with Impact Investors.
-In addition, IIX is developing Impact Exchange which, when launched, will be Asia’s first social stock exchange.
+IIX has launched its Impact Partners platform, Asia’s first private platform dedicated to connecting Social Enterprises with Impact Investors, in 2012 and its Impact Incubator platform in 2012 In addition, IIX has launched Impact Exchange, the world’s first social stock exchange with the Stock Exchange of Mauritius in 2013.

 - UNIQUE FOCUS ON SOCIAL ENTERPRISES: IIX is uniquely focused on providing platforms for capital raising by social enterprises.
 Impact Partners is a private platform open exclusively to Asian Social Enterprises and to sophisticated Impact Investors.

-- UNIQUE VENUE FOR RAISING CAPITAL: Impact Exchange will provide a uniquely differentiated venue for Social Enterprises seeking to raise capital through primary offerings of shares or bonds and for social purpose investors seeking the ability to make investments in Social Enterprises with full liquidity and transparency.
+- UNIQUE VENUE FOR RAISING CAPITAL: Impact Exchange provides a uniquely differentiated venue for Social Enterprises seeking to raise capital through primary offerings of shares or bonds and for social purpose investors seeking the ability to make investments in Social Enterprises with full liquidity and transparency.

 - BROAD EXPOSURE TO SOCIAL MARKETPLACE.
-IIX is developing its Impact Exchange platform with a view to being a fully regulated exchange, offering liquidity and transparency.
-Once launched, Impact Exchange will provide access to a range of Impact Investors that is much broader than those able to make private investments in Social Enterprises today.
+Impact Exchange is a board on the Stock Exchange of Mauritius, a fully regulated exchange, offering liquidity and transparency.
+Impact Exchange provides access to a range of Impact Investors that is much broader than those able to make private investments in Social Enterprises today.
 This will include charitable endowments, family offices, and other institutions, as well as high-net-worth individuals and retail investors.
-IIX also expects to attract investment from existing SRI funds and to encourage the development of funds targeted at investment in Social Enterprises.
+IIX also expects to attract investment from existing Social Venture Funds.

 - CREATING A NEW ECOSYSTEM.
 IIX is pulling together the entire ecosystem (regulators, research companies, rating agencies, brokerage firms, investors and Social Enterprises) required to launch an effective exchange.